alexlzb/video_url_scanner/README.md

                        * Results: {"IP": "16.19.12.98", "Tc": 12, "Width": 1920, "Height": 1080, "fps": 25.0}  </br>
 (Above outputs are modified)

-ooo means the url contains valid video; the next line is video info.</br>
-xxx means the url has problem to access; the next line is error message.

 After scan is done, output files are shown, like below:

 Report file: sample-0105000342-rpt.html</br>
 Packing into zip file ...sample-0105000342.zip</br>
 Zip file: sample-0105000342.zip</br>

 These files are in a new folder under current one.

+### How to read results
+--- means the line is considered as text.<br/>
+ooo means the url contains valid video; the next line is video info.</br>
+xxx means the url has problem to access; the next line is error message.</br>
+"IP" - server IP; If server in url is domain name, server IP is from DNS or hosts in local.</br>
+"Tc" - connection time, in million second.
+This is duration of TCP socket connection.</br>
+"Width", "Height", "fps" - are basic infomation of video source.

+ooo or xxx gives your idea if an url is valid.
+If xxx, result may be 'Failed to open url' or 'Can not connect to socket'.</br>
+'Failed to open url' means server is online, but access is failed.</br>
+'Can not connect to socket' means server is not accessible in socket level - no DNS, wrong IP, wrong port etc.</br>

+"IP" is how server name is resolved by DNS from view of this machine.</br>
+"Tc" gives your idea of how fast can connect to the server from this machine.</br>
+"Width", "Height", "fps" allow you to verify if video signal settings accord to record.</br>

 ## Next step